 One key thing to remember is your video title is the first thing someone sees.
 It’s a brief summary of what your entire video is all about and needs to hook people in quickly (ideally in 120 characters actually).

-So, what’s the difference between a good and a bad YouTube title?
+What’s the difference between good and bad YouTube titles?

 In short, a good title instantly captures the attention of - and is relevant to - your viewers and audience.
 A bad title has us treating your video like it’s a boring Instagram reel - we’ll just keep scrolling by!